 204/Rel.
 204. Islamic Religion: An Introduction.
 (3).
 (HU).

 This course is designed to be a well-rounded introduction to Islam in theory and practice, and will deal with the following subjects: fundamental of Islam; principal intellectual pursuits of Muslims, with emphasis on the formative phase; and modern religious developments in the Muslim world.
-There will be three exams.
+Two exams and a paper.
 (Mir)

 398. Undergraduate Reading Course.
 Permission of instructor.
 (1-3).
 (INDEPENDENT).
 May be repeated for credit.

 This course is an independent study reading course which must be supervised by a Near Eastern Studies faculty member.
 It is normally taken by a student who would like to study some aspect of a subject within a course already taken in further detail.
 Arrangements for the course are made directly with the faculty member.

 An introduction to the modern literature of the Arab Lands, Iran, Israel and Turkey.
 The course is taught by four professors, each of whom will examine the literature in which he/she specializes.
 Lectures introduce major literary figures and their works within the framework of the historical and social circumstances of their lives.
 Materials in English translation are reviewed wherever possible and discussions relate particularly to genre development and external influences on the literatures of the modern Near East.
 (Stewart-Robinson)

 in the History of Classical Judaism.
 (3).
 (Excl).